-The 2016 National Inpatient Sample (NIS) database developed by the Healthcare Cost and Utilization Project (HCUP) was used to estimate inpatient cost and length of stay.
-The 2016 NIS provides all-payer data (including persons covered by Medicare, Medicaid, private insurance, and the uninsured) on approximately 7 million inpatient stays from nearly 4,500 hospitals; approximating a 20% stratified sample of discharges from U.S. community hospitals.
+We used the 2016 National Inpatient Sample (NIS) database developed by the Healthcare Cost and Utilization Project (HCUP) to estimate inpatient cost and length of stay.
+The 2016 NIS provides all-payer data (including persons covered by Medicare, Medicaid, private insurance, and the uninsured) on approximately 7 million inpatient stays from about 4,500 hospitals; this approximates a 20% stratified sample of discharges from U.S. community hospitals.
+The 2016 NIS was the latest data obtainable by HCUP in the year 2018.

 Hospitalization statistics are presented by Diagnosis Related Groups (DRGs).
 DRGs were established by the Centers for Medicare and Medicaid Services as a patient classification scheme to account for the severity of illness, prognosis, treatment difficulty, need for intervention, and resource intensity.
 Since NIS data captures only charge data, we used their charge-to-cost ratio to produce cost estimates per DRG.
-To produce national estimates, the weighted cost and length of stay (LOS) predictive models used the survey package in R.14 Only DRGs present in 5% of the cases in the diagnosis group are included in the tool.
+To produce national estimates, we weighted the cost and length of stay (LOS) predictive models using the survey package in R.13 Only DRGs present in 5% of the cases in the diagnosis group are included in the tool.